leogabac/suisave/docs/guide/tutorial.md

 suisave remote sync --config ./suisave.remote.toml --push
 ```

-This makes the local side authoritative for the run.
+This makes the local side the "source of truth".
 If you later want to restore from the remote copy instead, use:

 ```bash
 suisave remote sync --config ./suisave.remote.toml --pull